termoplan/termoplan/README.md

 - 👋 Hi, I’m @termoplan, or Evgeny Chernyavsky, or Evgenii Cherniavskii
 - 👀 I do Business Analysis
-- 📫 I check my mails at work adress evgenii_cherniavskii(a)epam.com and personal address termoplan(a)gmail.com
+- 📫 I check my mails at termoplan(a)gmail.com

 <!---
 termoplan/termoplan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.